nir0s/ghost/README.md

 ## Encryption & Decryption

-Encryption is done using [simple-crypt](https://github.com/andrewcooke/simple-crypt).
+Encryption is done using [cryptography](https://cryptography.io/en/latest/).
 It is done only on values and these are saved in hexa.
 Keys are left in plain text.

 Values are encrypted once provided and are decrypted only upon request, meaning that they're only available in memory for a very short period of time.

-See [simple-crypt's](https://github.com/andrewcooke/simple-crypt) documentation for additional information.
+See [cryptography](https://cryptography.io/en/latest/) documentation for additional information.

-### Performance

-Note that simple-crypt (via PBKDF) adds some sleep time to prevent brute force attacks so it will take about 1.5 seconds for either processes to take place.

 ## Testing